sourabh-agrawal/Twitter-Sentimental-analysis-of-real-time-data/README.md

 # Twitter Sentimental analysis of real time data

 i made this code in python 3.6.2 version.
+Internet connection is required to run this application since it fetches real time tweets from tweeter.

 At first you have to get your twitter api keys - consumer_key, Consumer_secret, access_token, access_token_secret